GregoryD-Git/Gait_Event_check/README.md

 This plot shows cross-validation (between sites) as well as between methods (force, auto, and manual).

+### Summary Plot
+The panel on the left shows the results of comparions between a single site 'SH' versus the validated dataset 'TD' for foot off '_off' and foot contact '_str' events.

+The middle and right panels demonstrate the consistency between all labs that have been tested for foot off events (middle panel) and foot contact (also called 'Strike' events, right panel).

 ![Results of Auto-Detect v.
 Manual Identification](Event_Comparison_Gold_Marker.png)

 ## Summary of Auto-Detect Methods